 - Nigiri sushi is the traditional sushi which is a slice of fish (occasionally cooked) or shellfish pressed by hand onto a pad of cooked rice.
 Fish roe is also served as nigiri sushi in a style called gunkan, meaning "boat."
 Nigiri sushi contains a hint of horseradish and is meant to be dipped in soy sauce.
 They are always served in pairs.

 - Maki sushi contains fish or other ingredients that are placed on rice and rolled with dried seeweed as an outer layer.

-- Sashimi are thin or thick slices of raw fish that are not served on top of individual rice rolls, but separately.
+- Sashimi is thin or thick slices of raw fish that are not served on top of individual rice rolls, but separately.

-- Temaki --Chirashi Sushi are assorted raw fish and vegetables over rice
+- Temaki annd Chirashi sushi are assorted raw fish and vegetables over rice

 - Chakin Sushi is vinegared rice wrapped in a thin egg crepe hand-rolled cones made from dried seaweed